yhajiali/TweetGenerator/README.md

 ## Getting Started

-First, duplicate the `.env` file into a new file named `.env.local`.
-Update the value of your OpenAI API key there.
+First, add a `.env` file into the project, add OPEN_AI_KEY= with the value of your OpenAI key.

 The first time you are running this project, you will need to install the dependencies.
 Run this command in your terminal: